 New MCNY Bronx Director is No Stranger to the South Bronx

 Bronx, N.Y.
-(March 3, 2017) –Metropolitan College of New York (MCNY) named Mr. Joshua A. Perez Director of the MCNY Bronx Extension Center.
+(March 3, 2017) –Metropolitan College of New York (MCNY) named Mr. Joshua A. Perez Director of the MCNY Bronx Campus.
 Mr. Perez has been with MCNY since January of 2014, supporting both administrative and instructional initiatives at MCNY Bronx.

 “I am blessed to have the opportunity to be part of a process that connects people with the skills they need to empower themselves and their community,” said Joshua Perez, “MCNY Bronx is in the heart of my hometown.
 I grew up here.
 My family lives a couple of blocks away.
 I have watched the Bronx struggle to survive and revitalize.
 I’m proud to be part of this community and MCNY is committed to contributing to the growth of our community. ”